This article was contributed by Lester Corey.

 Take a look at how popular brands use colour in their logo designs.
 Notice the heavy skews on blue and red?

-Read on to learn how to choose the right colour scheme for your logo design or brand by understanding the psychology and meaning behind colours.
+Read on to learn how to choose the right color scheme for your logo design or brand by understanding the logo color meanings and the psychology behind them.

 Red’s Color Meaning in Logo Design

 The warmest of all the color schemes, and the most popular among extroverts and males.
 It is as intense as fire and as warm as blood; red screams passion, energy, love, desire, and determination.
 That’s why many countries incorporate this color in their flags.
 As an effect in our human body, red enhances human metabolism, raises blood pressure, boosts appetite, and increases respiration rate.
 It is dynamic and definitely your go-to color if you want to get people’s attention – that’s why you can observe “buy now” or “click here” buttons all over the internet are colored as red.

 Red is considered a global symbol of passion, anger, and excitement.
 It is a very famous color that can be used in branding.
 The color red is an attractive color that is used to design popular logos for the health, food, and entertainment industries.
 Many famous brands like Coca-Cola, KFG, and Red Bull have this color in their logo.

 This vibrant color – often associated with sunshine – is all about the merriness in the world.
 It embraces people with warmth, boosts mental activity, makes us cheerful, and generates muscle growth.
 Use this color if you want to get attention like the color red, however, overusing it is not recommended.
 For instances, babies tend to cry in a room colored in yellow and it makes people distracted.
 Too much yellow makes people impatient, and too little yellow causes negative feelings of insecurity, fear, isolation, and low self-esteem, and many more.
 So, it is best to use color yellow in a balanced way in your logo designs.